vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 ## Problem types

 The `type` is the primary identifier for a problem.
-It is an URL to a page with more details regarding the problem.
+It is a URL to a page with more details regarding the problem.
-Each problem type returned by the recurring api starts with `https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api-problems#` followed by a problem identifier.
+Each problem type returned by the Recurring API starts with `https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api-problems#` followed by a problem identifier.

 Example: `https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api-problems#invalid-agreement-id`